How to Get Rid of Fleas with Diatomaceous Earth

 - If your pet has been in your car, it’s a good idea to sprinkle diatomaceous earth on your seats, floor and in the cushions.
 This kills any fleas or ticks they may have left.

-Do the same thing you did with the cushions in your house: let them rest for a few hours and then vacuum them.
+Do the same thing you did with the cushions in your house: leave them be for a few hours and then vacuum them.

 - The best thing is to repeat this process every two weeks to get rid of any flea or tick that your animal might have brought into the house during this time.